AtsushiSakai/PythonRobotics/docs/modules/path_planning/dubins_path/dubins_path_main.rst

 Possible path will be at least one of these six types: RSR, RSL, LSR, LSL, RLR, LRL.

-For example, one of RSR Dubins paths is:
+For example, a RSR Dubins path is:

 .. image:: RSR.jpg
    :width: 400px